wesleyvieira1/wesleyvieira1/README.md

-- 🔭 I’m currently working on school projects and my TCC
+- 🔭 I’m currently working on independent projects
-- 🌱 I’m currently learning HTML, CSS, JS and Django
+- 🌱 I’m currently learning CustomTktinter and JS
 - 👨‍💻 I have experience with Python3, PostgreeSQL, HTML and CSS
 - 📫 How to reach me: wesley.henrique@academico.ifpb.edu.br